Updated: Jul 26

 1. Exercise enriches biodiversity

 Low microbial diversity is associated with more adiposity, insulin resistance, and inflammation; it's also a risk factor for weight gain.
 Exercise such as running can enhance the number of beneficial microbial species and improve host health.[9, 11] HIIT was also found to increase alpha diversity in mice; this effect was more pronounced in the distal gut, where it makes a difference in colon health.

-Certain bacteria convert plant-based carbohydrates (aka fiber) into short-chain fatty acids (SCFAs), an indicator of gut health.
+Certain bacteria convert plant-based carbohydrates (fiber) into short-chain fatty acids (SCFAs), an indicator of gut health.
 SCFAs like acetate, propionate, butyrate enhance barrier function, reduce inflammation, provide energy for colonocytes, prevent mucosal degradation, and overall protect the GI tract.

 SCFA-producing bacteria include Faecalibacterium prausnitzii, Lactobacillus, Bifidobacterium, Clostridium, Bacteroides, Roseburia, and Lachnospiraceae.
 In particular, Lactobacillus and Bifidobacterium enhance absorption of vitamins and minerals.
 Exercise, including cardio, has been found to increase numbers and diversity of these butyrate producers.[9, 14]

-4. Sedentary lifestyle increases acidification and inflammation in the gut
+4. Sedentary lifestyle increases inflammatory Proteobacteria and Acidobacteria

 When intense exercise becomes gut stress & when to not exercise